 Data from the Peer Groups were considered by the Human Resources Committee in evaluating the amount and proportions of base pay, annual incentive pay and long-term compensation, as well as the targeted total compensation value for Mr. Casey as our Chief Executive Officer.
 The same Peer Groups were considered in evaluating the compensation of Mr. Gomez as our Chief Financial Officer, and Mr. Ebling as our General Counsel.
-The Primary Market Peer Group was considered in evaluating the compensation of Mr. Petersohn as our Chief Commercial Officer, Ms. Yankie as our Chief Human Resources Officer & Communications and Mr. Newell as our former Chief Segment Officer.
+The Radford Survey Peer Group was considered in evaluating the compensation of Mr. Petersohn as our Chief Commercial Officer, and Mr. Key as our Chief Supply Chain Officer.

-The analysis by the Former Independent Compensation Consultant reflected that in general, the targeted total direct compensation (base salary, annual incentive targets and equity awards, and one-time awards) of the Company's executive officers was typically around the 50th percentile of the market, as reflected in the Peer Group data.
+The analysis by the Independent Compensation Consultant reflected that in general, the targeted total direct compensation (base salary, annual incentive targets and equity awards, and one-time awards) of the Company's executive officers was typically around the 50th percentile of the market, as reflected in the Peer Group data.
 This is affected by the performance and experience of each executive officer and the performance of the Company relative to the performance targets established in the annual and PRSU incentive plans and actual payout can be higher or lower than the expected percentile depending on performance.

-The Human Resources Committee did not consider the overall wealth accumulation of executives in establishing the 2020 levels of compensation, except as it relates to meeting the Company's stock ownership guidelines for officers, to the extent the prior year's compensation is considered in the comparative analysis described above, and in recognition that the Company's compensation program provides the opportunity over time for executives to build additional wealth that is aligned with stockholders.
+The Human Resources Committee did not consider the overall wealth accumulation of executives in establishing the 2021 levels of compensation, except as it relates to meeting the Company's stock ownership guidelines for officers, to the extent the prior year's compensation is considered in the comparative analysis described above, and in recognition that the Company's compensation program provides the opportunity over time for executives to build additional wealth that is aligned with stockholders.

-Determination of 2020 Executive Compensation
+Determination of 2021 Executive Compensation